fatih-akgul/kekeek_travel/README.md

 Environment variables required for KekeekTravelApplication:
 --
+- PORT: Port number for the Spring boot application to run
 - API_USERNAME: Username for the content API
 - API_PASSWORD: Password for the content API
 - API_SERVER: URL of the content API server